INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 If I remember correctly, Sam lives in Spain now?

 Steve Conte: Yeah, and he also lives in Helsinki.
 And Karl lives in Stockholm, and Rich is now in Ontario.
 Yeah, but the first three years were easy, and then but it’s easy also because I come over here every summer and I stay in Holland with my family over there.
 So, it’s easy.
 I just fly over here from Amsterdam every weekend.
 We do the festivals, and I fly back to Amsterdam.
-It’s easy, but after the summer, when we go back home and my kids go back to school in New York, then I have to fly over for the gigs.
+It’s easy, but after the summer, when we go back home, and my kids go back to school in New York, then I have to fly over for the gigs.

 I can guess that it is not always nice to fly that long distances because of a few gigs?

-Steve Conte: No, but I want to say I’m very happy to be in Finland and to be playing with Michael.
+Steve Conte: No, but I want to say I’m very happy to be in Finland and playing with Michael.
 He is the number one, craziest maniac frontman I’ve ever worked with, and I love him very much.
 And I’m honored that he sings my songs.
 And I always try and write songs that feel like they come from him.
 So, the “Ballad of the Lower East Side.”
 I know he lived in New York, and I live in New York to write that song, but I wrote it in Michael’s head.
 I wrote it in his voice, so when he hears it, he goes, “Oh, yeah.
 I love that song,” because when you’re writing for other people, you have to know what they want to sing about.
 So, after a couple of years, I realize what Michael wants to sing about.
 And with that song, and I’ve heard it, I know the connections right away.
 I love Michael, and I saw the connection.

 Yeah, you wrote that song for him.